HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-modbus.md

 ## Adding a Modbus TCP definition

-1. Go to *Settings → Modbus TCP Definitions*.
+1. Go to *Settings → Definitions → Modbus TCP Definitions*.
 2. Click *Add*.
 Alternatively, if you have no Modbus TCP definitions, click *Add new Modbus TCP definition.*
 3. Enter a Name and Asset Type for the definition.
 You can optionally enter a Description.
 Click *Save*.